SDSU-Research-CI/SDSU-Research-CI.github.io/docs/github/instructors-canvas.md

 permalink: /github/instructors/github-canvas-integration
 ---

-# The Canvas and GitHub LTI integration
+# The Canvas and GitHub LTI Integration
 GitHub Classroom can sync a Canvas roster to a chosen classroom.
 Follow these steps to integrate Canvas and GitHub:

 1. Sign into [https://classroom.github.com/](https://classroom.github.com/) and select a classroom